MichaIng/DietPi-Docs/docs/dietpi_tools/system_maintenance.md

 === "Space check"

     A space check on the target location prior to the backup process can be enabled/disabled.
 This might be an option if there is surely enough disk space available.
-    Enabling the space check makes the backup a bit more safe, disabling it speeds it up.
+    Enabling the space check makes the backup a bit more safe, disabling it speeds it up, especially when using a network drive.

 === "Logging"